 Before the creation of tag management technology like GTM, tags had to be hard-coded and applied to every single page of a site, whether directly on each page or through a shared template.
-Many websites still apply tags to their site on a page-by-page basis, resulting in a lot of manual placement and troubleshooting.

 For many years, site owners were left with few options to manage all of their tags.
 Then in 2012, Google Tag Manager was introduced as a simple interface and central hub for site owners to control how and what they track on their website.
 Not only does GTM make tag management easier, but the service has also always been free to use.